octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Pascal/ChapterDeployContract/course.md

 <contract_name> name given to the contract
 <entrypoint_invocation> name of the entrypoint and corresponding parameters. exemple 'Increment(5)'.

-⚠️ Notice the --arg parameter specifies an entrypoint call.
+⚠️ Notice that the --arg parameter specifies an entrypoint call.

-⚠️ Notice the --dry-run parameter simulate invocation of the entrypoint.
+⚠️ Notice that the --dry-run parameter simulate invocation of the entrypoint.

 ## Ligo compiler